fiscafusca/cloud_simulator/README.md

 - You will be redirected to the notebook file.
 If the content is not visualized correctly, click on the Kernel tab and select "Restart & Run All"

+For what concerns CPU and RAM utilization, the system is assumed to be compute-bound.
+Therefore, the cloudlets use 100% of both the dedicated RAM and CPU for their execution.
+To do so, we used the UtilizationModelFull implementation as the cloudlets' utilization model.

 The overall processing cost was computed by multiplying the actual CPU time of each cloudlet by the peCostPerSec parameter, and summing up the costs of all the cloudlets in the list.
 The execution time was computed by subtracting the start time of the fist cloudlet to the finish time of the last cloudlet.